geoah/arduino-server/README.md

 	//pin reading widgets
 	LED					: {"id":1, "x":1, "y":1, "dashBoardId":1, "label":"Some Text", "type":"LED",            "pinType":"DIGITAL", "pin":10} - sends READ pin to server
 	Digit Display		: {"id":1, "x":1, "y":1, "dashBoardId":1, "label":"Some Text", "type":"DIGIT4_DISPLAY", "pinType":"DIGITAL", "pin":10} - sends READ pin to server
-	Graph				: {"id":1, "x":1, "y":1, "dashBoardId":1, "label":"Some Text", "type":"GRAPH",          "pinType":"DIGITAL", "pin":10, "readingFrequency":1000} - sends READ pin to server
+	Graph				: {"id":1, "x":1, "y":1, "dashBoardId":1, "label":"Some Text", "type":"GRAPH",          "pinType":"DIGITAL", "pin":10, "readingFrequency":1000} - sends READ pin to server.
+Frequency in microseconds

-## START
+## GETTING STARTED

-For server launch:
+1. Run the server
 	java -jar server.jar 8080

-For client 1 launch
-java -jar client.jar localhost 8080
+2. Run the client (simulates smartphone client) java -jar client.jar localhost 8080

-For client 2 launch
+3. In this client: register new user and login with the same credentials register yourEmail yourPassword login yourEmail yourPassword

+4. Get the token for Arduino
+	gettoken 1
+	You will get smth. like this:
+	00:05:18.086 INFO  - Sending : Message{messageId=30825, command=5, body='1'}
+	00:05:18.100 INFO  - Getting : Message{messageId=30825, command=5,body='33bcbe756b994a6768494d55d1543c74'}

-java -jar client.jar localhost 8080
+5. Start another client (simulates Arduino) and use received token to login java -jar client.jar localhost 8080 login 33bcbe756b994a6768494d55d1543c74

 You can run as many clients as you want.

-First command for client 1 should be "register pupkin@mail.ua pupkin_pass".
-When registering, email is send to provided login name with code snippet required for start (or you can have a look in server logs and can find generated login token for arduino).
-Next command is for client 2 "login 6a7a3151cb044cd893a92033dd65f655".
-Where "6a7a3151cb044cd893a92033dd65f655" is login token genarated for pupkin@mail.ua username.
+6. Clients with same credentials and token will be grouped within one room/group.
+And can send messages to each other.

-Now you are ready to send messages between both clients.
-All client commands are human-flriendly, so you don't have to remember codes, for isntance :
+All client commands are human-flriendly, so you don't have to remember codes.
+Examples:
 "digitalWrite 1 1"
 "digitalRead 1"
 "analogWrite 1 1"